 Increasingly, according to Department of Immigration and Border Patrol (DIBP) statistics, many applicants choose to employ the services of a Registered Migration Agent.

 Every visa application must meet the actual migration requirements for that particular visa subclass in order to be successful.
-These requirements are found in the Migration Act 1958, Migration Regulations 1994, as well as in the policy guidelines which DIBP Case Officers use to assess applications.
+These requirements are found in the Migration Act 1958, Migration Regulations 1994, as well as in the policy guidelines which Department Case Officers use to assess applications.

 Under Australian law, because they are non-lawyers and not Registered Migration Agents, they do not and cannot provide migration law advice or assistance.
 What they can provide is information.
-However, we are frequently contacted by clients who have said that they do not often get "the full picture" from DIBP staff.
+However, we are frequently contacted by clients who have said that they do not often get "the full picture" from DHA staff.

 Moving to Australia changes your entire life; let professionals advise you.

-MY AUSTRALIAN VISA.com can provide you with the migration law expertise to submit the best possible visa application.
+My Australian Visa can provide you with the migration law expertise to submit the best possible visa application.

-Why Use A Registered Migration Agent?
+Why Use A Solicitor and Registered Migration Agent?

 A migration agent is anyone who uses knowledge of migration procedures to offer advice or assistance to a person wanting to obtain a visa to enter or remain in Australia.